 Anti Aging Benefits

-While UVA rays cause skin cancer and wrinkles, UVB rays will burn your skin.
+While UVA rays cause skin cancer and wrinkles, UVB rays will burn your skin, meaning that the sun's beams pack quite the punch.
 An effective sunscreen protects your skin from both.
-The SPF number on the bottle is important, but it doesn't tell you everything you need to know.
-The SPF explains what level of sunburn protection is offered.
-What it doesn't tell you is how many UVA rays are getting by and damaging your cells.
-According to the Cosmetic Cops website, several ingredients offer both types of protection.
-They are:
+The SPF number on the bottle is important, but it doesn't encompass all of the characteristics you need to know about a sunscreen you might want to try.
+The SPF explains what level of sunburn protection is offered, but what it doesn't tell you is how many UVA rays are getting by and damaging your cells, whether it's formulated for sensitive or dry skin, and so on.
+According to the Paula's Choice website, several ingredients which offer protection against both types of rays include:

 - Titanium Dioxide